Volcano Facts and Causes – Info about Volcanoes for Kids

 • Vulcanian: A type of eruption consisting of the explosive ejection of incandescent fragments of new viscous lava, usually on the form of blocks.

-Also Check Out → Seven Wonders of the Ancient World
+Also Check Out → Deepest Lake In The World ?

 Leave a Comment